PatrickS136/todolist/README.md

-# todolist
+# tudu

-A to do list named TuDu made with Flutter and Firebase(Auth and Firestore)
+A to-do list named TuDu made with Flutter and Firebase(Auth and Firestore)

 State management done with Provider package